benpueschel/gritty/README.md

 # gritty

-Gritty is a command line tool to manage your remote repositories, written in Rust.
+Gritty is a command line tool to manage your remote repositories on GitHub, GitLab and Gitea remotes, written in Rust.
-Currently supports any Gitea or GitHub instance, with plans to add support for GitLab.

 Gritty is designed to be simple and easy to use, with a focus on the most common repository management tasks.
 It is not meant to be a full-featured Git client, but